Ammar al-Baluchi: Zero Dark Thirty (2012)

 A fictionalized account of al-Baluchi's interrogation at black sites is depicted in the 2012 film Zero Dark Thirty.
 The character Ammar is portrayed by Reda Kateb.
 Al-Baluchi has complained that the United States has provided more information to the filmmakers Kathryn Bigelow and Mark Boal about al-Baluchi's treatment in CIA custody than it has to al-Baluchi's own attorneys.

 CIA acknowledgement

 The CIA acknowledged that the character Ammar is based on al-Baluchi.
 In the film, CIA interrogator Dan Fuller and other characters repeatedly describe Ammar as Khalid Sheikh Mohammed's nephew.
 Fuller also references the arrest of Ammar and describes his role as the financial facilitator in the 9/11 attacks.
 "The first 25 minutes of the movie are largely taken up with torture: Ammar is strung up, beaten, water boarded and kept awake for 96 hours straight."

+In addition Al Baluchi's defense team claimed producers could not develop and depict information so explicit without relying on classified materials.
+They discovered that the CIA had a year long cooperation with the film makers, and during that time the agency shared details of Al Baluchi's torture during his time in the black site.
+The same information that was used in the film was being withheld from the team as it was deemed "too secret to be divulged."